kylesayrs/ATAK_push_cots/README.md

 For troubleshooting, create an issue or ask on the [reddit](https://www.reddit.com/r/ATAK/wiki/index) or [discord](https://discord.com/invite/xTdEcpc), the community is super friendly.

+## Implementation ##
+CoT messages with file attachments work by first sending a standard CoT along with a link to a file sharing endpoint.
+This endpoint serves ATAK data packages, which can be downloaded by ATAK and attached to the CoT.

+Data packages are zip files containing attachments, (CoT messages if desired), and a manifest file.
+Look at the implementation for more information on how attachments are entered and how manifest files are formatted.

 ## Installation ##
 ```bash